mmnowak/zesthouse/README.md

 ### Colour Scheme
 ![The colour palette](docs/features//palette.png)

-Two of the colours (#c92324 and #ea861a) used were chosen using a color picker from the background image (see the Imagery section below).
+Two of the colours (#c92324 and #ea861a) used were chosen using a colour picker from the background image (see the Imagery section below).
 Then a [colour palette generator](http://colormind.io/bootstrap/) was used to choose complimentary colours (#084208 and #f4f7f9).
 [The contrast checker](https://webaim.org/resources/contrastchecker/) showed that the contrast between the navbar background and text is good (ratio 10.88:1).
-However, the contrast ratio was too low for the colors used for the main paragraphs (#ea861a for the background and #084208 for the text).
-Thus, to improve accessibility, a lighter color (#f2d363) was choosen for the background, bringing the contrast ratio score to 7.96:1.
+However, the contrast ratio was too low for the colours used for the main paragraphs (#ea861a for the background and #084208 for the text).
+Thus, to improve accessibility, a lighter colour (#f2d363) was chosen for the background, bringing the contrast ratio score to 7.96:1.

 ### Typography